deekshith991/dsa_prep/README.md

 > [!note] Run
 > run.sh is a script that i wrote in order to compile and run the code so that i don't need type manually compile and run
+> [run.sh](./run.sh) is a script that i wrote in order to compile and run the code so that i don't need type manually compile and run

 > [!NOTE] Algorithms
 > all the algo\'s are in Algorithms Dir.